Automattic/wp-calypso/client/components/data/viewers-data/README.md

 ## Usage

-A component wrapped with `<FollowersData />` will receive the following props:
+A component wrapped with `<ViewersData />` will receive the following props:

 - viewers: An array of viewer objects
 - totalViewers: The total number of viewers found for the site